Kathy Carley MS, OTR/L

 Danielle Hall COTA

-Danielle Hall has been an associate level occupational therapist since 2012 and has been working toward a Master’s in Occupational Therapy since 2015.
+Danielle Hall has been an associate level occupational therapist since 2012 and has been working toward a Master’s degree in Occupational Therapy since 2015.
 In May 2017, she received her Bachelor’s degree in Health Science/Occupational Studies from Salem State University, where she plans to complete her Master’s degree in Occupational Therapy with an expected graduation date in May 2019.
 Prior to joining the Project CHILLD team in June 2016, she worked as a COTA/in the field of OT at 3 nursing homes around the Greater Boston area where she gained experience working with clients who had varying diagnoses from cardiopulmonary, neurological, and physical dysfunction.
 Before beginning her career in OT, she was a nanny for many years for children ages newborn to ten years old.